andrisimonetti/SLR-ML-toolkit/README.md

 2. If you use **Google Colab**: At this link https://colab.google click on the button 'Open Colab'.
 Then, click on 'GitHub' and paste the link https://github.com/andrisimonetti/SLR-ML-toolkit to load the Notebook `Dataset creation and Analysis.ipynb`.
 Download the file `toolkit_functions.py` from this repository.
 Then, click on the folder shape on the left panel and load the file `toolkit_functions.py` and your downloaded file from Scopus or Web of Science.

-3. You can try the toolkit with the data examples provided in the folder 'data'.
+3. You can try the toolkit with the data examples provided in the folder 'Data'.